 Programs and Projects

-The yəhaw̓ exhibition opening at Seattle's King Street Station in January 2019 will feature the work of over 200 Indigenous creatives.
+The yəhaw̓ exhibition opening at Seattle's King Street Station in March 2019 will feature the work of over 200 Indigenous creatives.
 The show will be accompanied by a mentorship training cohort, satellite shows, and partner programs throughout the region.
-Check our calendar for upcoming public events in our project series.

 As an extension of the mentorship program, Artist Trust will provide 3 free professional development classes for yəhaw̓ creatives covering topics like: Artist Statements and Biographies, Resumes and Budgets, Applying for Grants, and Work Samples Dos and Don'ts.
 Allison Bishins Consulting will also teach a free class on Social Media Marketing.
 Cowlitz Tribal Health therapists will provide a class on healthy strategies for dealing with rejection through a cultural lens.

-yəhaw̓ artists will be featured in solo and group curations at the following venues in the fall and winter of 2018: Feast Arts Center in Tacoma, Alma Mater Tacoma, Vermillion Gallery in Seattle, Seattle Art Museum's Community Gallery, Suquamish Museum, Seattle University's Hedreen Gallery, and the Langston Hughes Performing Arts Institute in Seattle.
+yəhaw̓ artists will be featured in solo and group curations at the following venues: Feast Arts Center in Tacoma, Alma Mater Tacoma, Vermillion Gallery in Seattle, Seattle Art Museum's Community Gallery, Suquamish Museum, Seattle University's Hedreen Gallery, Seattle Public Library, South Puget Sound Community College Gallery, Bellevue College, and Chief Seattle Club.

 yəhaw̓ artists will also share a booth as part of an outdoor pop-up art market presented by Artist Trust in partnership with Amazon on September 12 at the Amazon Van Vorst Plaza in South Lake Union.
 Featuring local artists showing and selling work, plus live performances and arts activities, this pop-up is part of Amazon’s programming for employees and the South Lake Union community.

-yəhaw̓ will have a table at Short Run Seattle November 3 with Indigenous artists selling zines and books.
+yəhaw̓ will have a table at Short Run Seattle November 3 with Indigenous artists selling zines and books, and Na’ah Illahee Fund’s 2018 Bluejay Brings Back the Moon November 17 event will feature an art market curated with yəhaw̓ creatives.

 The Seattle Public Library and yəhaw̓ will host a series of Indigenous artists in residence in fall 2018 - Native Kut (Pah-tu Pitt and Sean Gallagher), Fox Spears, and Roldy Aguero Ablao.
 The residents will each activate the right side of the 8th floor gallery in the library’s main branch for 3 weeks between October and November, including artwork displays, live-art making, and community engagement activities, all relating to themes of water and environmental justice.
 All of the artists will participate in a public panel discussion following the residency period to share their experiences working in the library.